 The validation results indicate that media experts agree with the media regarding digital storytelling.
 Furthermore, media experts also provided notes that the researcher should attach the subtitles in each video related to the title and highlight the important aspect for the students.
 Design expert claim that the integration of digital media storytelling and the flipped classroom approach creates a cohesive learning design.
 The expert demonstrates that the design and presentation can enhance the learning process, particularly in presenting a clear visuals and audio and motivating the students to comprehend the content efficiently.
 The content expert believes that the content has been determined and adjust with the students' conditions and needs.
-The learning design is closely aligned with the success of the learning design is also dependent on the strategy and approach to enhance the effectiveness and efficiency of this learning process.
+The learning design is closely aligned with the learning objectives of the photography course.
+The content expert notes that the success of the learning design is also dependent on the strategy and approach to enhance the effectiveness and efficiency of this learning process.